Think there’s nothing better than cheese?

 Like all cheeses, store your string cheese in the fridge, as it can go bad in warmer temperatures.
 It should be sealed tightly in its original packaging.
 If that is not possible, store it in your own airtight package or container.

 Here is a tip to lengthen the shelf life of your unopened string cheese: freeze it.
 String cheese has a low water content, so it freezes well.
 Don’t worry – your string cheese will still have its stretchiness and flavor after you’ve thawed it at room temperature for a couple of hours.

 What Is The Shelf Life Of String Cheese

 If your string cheese is unopened, it can last two weeks past its sell-by date.
 Once you open the string cheese packet, it should be consumed within a week for the best quality.
 Unopened frozen string cheese can last for a couple of months.

 But always store your string cheese correctly to ensure the greatest quality for the longest possible time.

-To retain its quality, consume string cheese 7 days after opening and within 2 weeks past the sell-by date.
+To retain its quality, consume string cheese seven days after opening and within two weeks past the sell-by date.
 You can also freeze it to maximize its storage time.